Celebrate Saga Dawa Festival at Mt. Kailash

 - Last Updated: 2023-02-28

-Saga Dawa Festival celebrated at Mt Kailash on 15th Jun 2020.
+Saga Dawa Festival is also celebrated at Mt.
+Kailash.
 The famous Tarboche Flagpole, a huge pole that lies on the Kailash Kora route, has been replaced with new prayer flags and raised up again.
-Local Tibetans circumambulated the Tarboche Flagpole in a clockwise direction to welcome the newly rising flagpole.
+Local Tibetans circumambulate the Tarboche Flagpole in a clockwise direction to welcome the newly rising flagpole.

 The Tarboche Flagpole is also carefully scrutinized by the Tibetans to look for omens.
-If it is directly straight up, the coming year will be prosperous with no disease, healthy livestock and good crop harvests; If the Tarboche Flagpole is leaning towards Mt Kailash, it is an omen for suffering from famines, diseases and untimely deaths.
+If it's straight-up directly, the coming year will be prosperous with no disease, healthy livestock and good crop harvests; If the Tarboche Flagpole is leaning towards Mt Kailash, it is an omen for suffering from famines, diseases and untimely deaths.
 When the flagpole tilts away from Mt Kailash, an alarm is generated in the people as well.

 Saga Dawa Festival is the most important religious festival of Tibet, enthusiastically celebrated on the full moon day of the fourth Tibetan Lunar month, usually begins in May and ends in June by the solar calendar.
 Dawa means "month" in Tibetan, and "Saga" is the name of a star prominent in the sky during the fourth lunar month of the Tibetan calendar.
 This is a month especially dedicated to "making merit."
 Merit is understood in many ways in Buddhism.
 We can think of it as the fruits of good karma, especially when this brings us closer to enlightenment.